Inflationary universe in the presence of a minimal measurable length: Introduction

 \section{Introduction}

 It is known that a connection exists between the thermodynamics and gravity.
 This connection was first investigated in the works of Bardeen, Carter and Hawking \cite{Bardeen}.
 In this work, it was suggested that an analogy exists between the laws of thermodynamics and gravitational physics.
 However, the existence of this connection was only established after the discovery of Hawking radiation \cite{Hawking}.
 The Hawking radiation comes from black holes, as black holes behave as hot bodies with a temperature proportional to the surface gravity of the black hole.
-The black holes also have an entropy associated with them, and this entropy is proportional to the area of the horizon \cite{Bekenstein}.
+The black holes also have an entropy associated with them, and this entropy is proportional to the area of the horizon \cite{Bekenstein,Amelino-Camelia01,Banerjee01,Garattini01}.
 Thus, the black hole physics establishes a connection between the laws of thermodynamics and gravitational physics.
 Motivated by the relation between thermodynamics and gravity, it has been proposed that gravity is actually only an emergent thermodynamic phenomena.
 This formalism in which gravity is described as a emergent phenomena is called the Jacobson formalism \cite{Jacobson}.
-In this formalism, the Einstein field equation can be derived from the first law of thermodynamics $dQ=T dS$.
-Thus, in this formalism Einstein field equation is viewed as an equation of state for the spacetime.
-It is possible to derive the Friedmann equations from the Clausius relation \cite{Cai,Akbar:2006kj}.
-In this analysis, the entropy was taken to be proportional to the apparent horizon of FRW universe.
-Thus, if $A$ is the area of the apparent horizon with temperature $T$, then the entropy $S$ can be written as
+In this formalism, the Einstein field equation can be derived from the first law of thermodynamics $dQ=T dS$ \cite{Cai,Akbar:2006kj}.

-It may be noted that even though the entropy is proportional to the area of the apparent horizon, the temperature is not proportional to the surface gravity $\kappa$.
-In fact, it is possible to express the surface gravity $\kappa$ as

-It has been possible to use the Misner-Sharp energy relation to express the dynamical Friedman equation in the form of the first law of thermodynamics \cite{Akbar:2006kj}.
-However, for consistency of the results an extra work term had to be added to the original expression for the first law of thermodynamics.
-It has been demonstrated that the work density $W$ can be expressed in terms of the energy density of the universe $\rho$ and the pressure of matter in the universe $p$ as